SeanMJennings/MessagingLibrary/README.md

 # Messaging

-Dotnet packages for messaging with services such as Azure Storage queues.
+Messaging with services such as Azure Storage queues available as dotnet libraries.
 I'm generally using MassTransit now for services like Azure Service Bus.

 A command is a message sent directly to a queue with the language DoSomething.
 A command sender knows and cares where the command is going.
 A command recipient describes the shape of the command they respond to.
 A command recipient should publish a nuget package containing the command class.